yuwu9145/singleton-checker/angular-demo/README.md

 This Angular project demonstrates how multiple instances are generated from a service class when using lazy loading strategy.

-(This is a very common mistake that could be made by team members who do not fully understand how does Dependency Injection work in Angular framework)

 ### Project Overview